 As with every new generation, the X100F is a refined version of its predecessor.
 It is the perfect X100 camera, but whether or not that’s the perfect camera for you is complicated.

 If you’re already an X100 shooter, the F brings enough improvements to the table to be worth an upgrade regardless of which X100 you’re currently shooting (yes, even the T).
 Having X-Trans III performance in a tiny body is magnificent, and the level of precision and polish in this generation is fantastic.

 X-T2 owners can grab an X100F as a secondary body that covers the rangefinder shooting experience and gives them a tool that’s less threatening for candid work.
-It’s a much tougher sell for X-Pro 2 owners like me who already own a more capable, more durable, more comfortable, and only slightly bigger version of this tool.
-It will come down to size preference, leaf shutter benefits, and some of the mystique of the X100 series.
+It’s a much tougher sell for X-Pro 2 owners, who already own a more capable, more durable, more comfortable tool.
+It will come down to size, leaf shutter benefits, and some of the mystique of the X100 series.

 I would have called an X100 of some sort my desert island camera a couple of years ago.
 But somehow its latest incarnation—meaningfully improved in every way—no longer earns that spot.

-If I’m to be stuck on an island, it’ll be with my X-Pro 2.
+If I’m to be stuck on an island, it’ll be with the X-Pro 2.
 And, you know, food I hope.